Skip to Content

 Total Time: 35 minutes

-Tender cranberry orange scones are full of fruity, sweet, and tart cranberry flavor and topped with fresh squeezed orange juice glaze.
+Tender cranberry orange scones are full of fruity, sweet, and tart cranberry flavor and topped with a fresh squeezed orange juice glaze.

 Ingredients